Facility Safety: How to Secure Pallet Drop Areas with Overhead Hoists

-Many manufacturing and material handling facilities - especially chemical companies and food processing plants – use overhead hoists to lift material up to an elevated work platform instead of using a lift truck.
+Many manufacturing facilities - especially chemical companies and food processing plants – use overhead hoists to lift material up to an elevated work platform instead of using a lift truck.
 This is the traditional method of lifting super sacks up to the processing platform where they can be dumped into hoppers.
 Other facilities may use a traditional lift truck to lift the material up, but then will use an overhead hoist to access the material once they are on the platform.
 This is a common method of emptying drums of ingredients off of a pallet.

 Both of these areas typically create environments where employees are working around the ledges of these elevated platforms.
 In these scenarios a pro-active guarding solution should be installed.

 When you are looking to secure these areas, it’s important to keep these things in mind: